 eSports bookies, take notice, punters are here to beat you at your own game!

 Now, let us have a gander at each event separately.
 We hold these to be important pivotal moments for StarCraft betting as a whole, as the money invested in such events also drive growth for the betting industry.
-This year has so far seen over $2,000,000 in prize money, with the 2017 WCS Global Finals slated for 27 October.
+This year has so far seen over $448,038 in prize money, with the 2020 WCS Global Finals about to take place in October.

 Enter the Global StarCraft 2 League known as GSL.
 The tournament is held locally in South Korea and it features several events.
 Former GOMTV has organized GSL as part of the efforts to bolster up StarCraft esports.
 The league has been ongoing since 2010.

 Down the pipeline of events, we also have the Intel Extreme Masters.
 The Katowice, Poland event offered a prize pool to the tune of $250,000 and was won by TY in a spectacular Terran versus Protoss match-up.
 The 2020 edition of IEM Katowice provided a prize pool of $400,000.